emakhov/emakhov.github.io/_posts/2018-06-07-jekyll-and-jupyter.md

-Notebook documents (or “notebooks”, all lower case) are documents produced by the Jupyter Notebook App, which contain both computer code (e.g. python) and rich text elements (paragraph, equations, figures, links, etc…).
-Notebook documents are both human-readable documents containing the analysis description and the results (figures, tables, etc..)
+Notebook documents (or “notebooks”, all lower case) are documents produced by the Jupyter Notebook App, which contain both computer code (e.g. python) and rich text elements (paragraph, equations, figures, links, etc.).
+Notebook documents are both human-readable documents containing the analysis description and the results (figures, tables, etc.)
     as well as executable documents which can be run to perform data analysis.

 So why not combine such great tools together.
 As an example, I'll adopt one of my iPython notebooks, made by me during Statistics course in 2016.

 ---
-*Problem instructions*
+**Problem instructions**

 In this task we have to check the work of the central limit theorem, and also work with the generation of random numbers and the construction of graphs in Python.